abdu997/prismPHP/README.md

 ```

 **API Routes**
 API requests are requests where the address contains `/api/` (i.e `http://example.com/api/routeName`).
-Everything after `/api/` would be considered the route.
+Everything after `/api/` would be considered the route. `callback` is the Controller function that returns the API's response. `auth` is an array that contains the `auth_ref`s that are granted privileges to the route resource; you may have multiple `auth_ref`s in this array. `REQUEST_METHOD` must be GET, HEAD, POST, PUT, DELETE, CONNECT, OPTIONS or TRACE; if the HTTP request method header does not match the one defined by the route, the response will be `ERR 405 Method Not Allowed`.

+API response `content-type` header is set to `application/json`.
 ```php
 $GLOBALS['api'] =  [
   [